 Completed applications should be submitted to email@example.com for review and approval.

-Event organizers should submit their plan at least 30 days prior to their anticipated event date; however, as the Safe Event Plan process is new, accelerated review will be available on an urgent-need basis through July and August.
+Event organizers should submit their plan at least 30 days prior to their anticipated event date.

 Booking spaces on campus: UBC’s Remote Working Arrangements for faculty and staff are currently in place.
 At this time, meeting rooms, classrooms and other venues on campus are not available for booking by external groups.